 In addition to its more traditional psychotherapeutic influences, it extends beyond the human and so has things in common with more nature-based approaches such as eco-psychology and eco-psychotherapy.
-It goes further too, of course, in incorporating shamanic and animist thinking and practices too.
+Obviously, it goes further, as shamanic therapists also draw heavily on shamanic and animist thinking.

-At present, these courses are on hold whilst we concentrate on moving all the other courses online.
+The courses for shamanic therapists are currently on hold as we work on making all other courses available online.
 Our plan is to begin offering them again at some point though.
 Details will follow.
 If you wish to be kept informed, then please do sign up for the newsletter (you can do this at the bottom of this page).

 Learn More about Therapeutic Shamanism

 Learn about “Therapeutic Shamanism” through our experiential courses.
 Browse our course overview and start learning now.

 Read the best selling “Therapeutic Shamanism” Series of books.
 Suitable for both complete beginners and experienced practitioners alike, the books are an apprenticeship for modern times